-Transporting ATV
+Transporting

-When transporting the ATV, Arctic Cat recommends that the ATV be in its normal operating position (on all four wheels) and the following procedure be used.
+When transporting the ATV, the ATV must be in its normal operating position (on all four wheels) and the following procedure must be used.

-1. Engage the brake lever lock and place the transmission in gear.
+1. Engage the brake lever lock and place the transmission in park.

-Failure to engage the brake lever lock and place the transmission in gear could result in the ATV rolling off the trailer in the event of tie-down strap failure.
+Failure to engage the brake lever lock and place the transmission in park could result in the ATV rolling off the trailer in the event of tie-down strap failure.